sonali623/flare-animations/README.md

-# good-night-flare
+# flare-Animations
-Good Night Animation to use in the Flutter
+Use this flare animations in json format for your flutter app